TheObtuseAutodidact/atbs/README.md

 # atbs
-Automate the Boring Stuff With Python
+## Automate the Boring Stuff With Python

+This repo contains exercises from the book Automate the Boring Stuff with Python